 Equality and inclusion is a really big part of both of those conversations.
-What gets me excited about both Diversio and Global Citizen is that they’re both unique solutions that you wouldn’t expect, but they’re having a massive impact.
+What gets me excited about Diversio and Global Citizen is that they’re both unique solutions that you wouldn’t expect, but they’re having a massive impact.

-At Global Citizen, for example, it’s all about how do you excite the population?
+At Global Citizen, for example, it’s all about: how do you excite the population?
 How do you get people to exercise their voice and reach out to their government leaders, to vote with their wallets, with corporations, and influence the people who run the economy?

-Some of the tactics that we use are around “One World: Together at Home”, a big online concert that brought together celebrities and government leaders.
+Some of the tactics that we use are around ‘One World: Together at Home’, a big online concert that brought together celebrities and government leaders.
 That was a really interesting solution to what feels like an intractable problem.

 On the flip side with Diversio, there’s the issue of how could you possibly quantify inclusion?
-And are we just doomed to have these biases and organizations?
+And are we just doomed to have these biases and organisations?
 And we thought artificial intelligence could be a lever to solve, again, what feels like an intractable problem.

 I love the idea of working on really difficult problems and getting super creative to see if we can maybe do it a bit differently.

-So it’s coming from the LPs?
+So [the pressure] is coming from the LPs?

 How does EDI work at Diversio?